Best Towns to Buy a Home Near Boston in 2026 Local Realtor Guide

 Price range: Single-family homes typically start at $700,000 and can exceed $1 million.

-Best for: Families focused on education and outdoor lifestyle.
+Best for: Buyers focused on green space and an outdoor lifestyle.

 Westwood: Upscale Suburb with Strong Community

-Westwood offers a quiet, upscale environment with excellent schools and recreational facilities.
+Westwood offers a quiet, established environment with extensive recreational facilities.
 It’s a bit farther from Boston but makes up for it with a strong sense of community and beautiful neighborhoods.
 The town has a mix of colonial and contemporary homes.

 Commute: About 25-30 minutes by car; commuter rail available.